-Creamy Garlic Butter Tuscan Shrimp coated in a light and creamy rich garlic parmesan sauce filled with sun dried tomatoes and spinach!
+Creamy Garlic Butter Tuscan Shrimp coated in a light and creamy garlic parmesan sauce filled with sun dried tomatoes and spinach!
 Guaranteed to impress!
 LOW CARB AND KETO APPROVED!

 Garlic.
 Butter.
 You are going to fry your shrimp (or prawns) in butter FULL of garlic.
 I could have left this recipe right here….but then I wouldn’t be doing anything different to this Lemon Garlic Butter Shrimp.
 And that’s NO BUENO.
 SO… Garlic Butter Shrimp SMOTHERED in a beautiful and creamy Tuscan sauce.